kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/configure.md

 # Configuring

-KMM should be configured out of the box with sensible defaults.
+KMM is configured out of the box with sensible defaults.
-The operator configuration is set in the `kmm-operator-manager-config` `ConfigMap` in the operator namespace.
-To modify any setting, edit the `ConfigMap` data and restart the controller with the following command:
+To modify any setting, create a `ConfigMap` with name of `kmm-operator-manager-config` in the operator namespace with the relevant data and restart the controller with the following command:

 ```shell
 kubectl delete pod -n "$namespace" -l app.kubernetes.io/component=kmm